Cadet Leadership Course

-The ROTC Leader Development and Assessment Course (LDAC) or operation WARRIOR FORGE is the most important training event for an Army ROTC cadet or National Guard Officer Candidate.
-This course is attended during the summer between your Junior and Senior year of college.
-It takes 4 weeks to complete and is conducted at Fort Lewis, Washington.
+The ROTC Cadet Leadership Course (CLC) or operation WARRIOR FORGE is the most important training event for an Army ROTC Cadet or National Guard Officer Candidate.
+This course is attended during the summer between your Junior and Senior years of college.
+It takes 4 weeks to complete and is conducted at Fort Knox, Kentucky.
 This is the only summer event that is required for you to complete in order to commission as an Army officer

 The 28-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
 WARRIOR FORGE tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual's ability to perform exacting tasks and to make difficult decisions in demanding situations.